-The fluid bed crystallizer is a patented new type of crystallizer (US pat.
-No. 5,523,064) specifically designed for surface cooled crystallization applications.
+The fluid bed crystallizer is specifically designed for surface cooled crystallization applications.
 In applications where crystals can be formed simply by cooling the feed solution, (no evaporation required) the fluid bed crystallizer should be considered.

 - Small physical size.
 All the separate items in a conventional shell and tube surface cooled crystallizer (crystallizer body, shell & tube heat exchanger, circulating pump, interconnecting ductwork) are combined into a single piece of equipment, eliminating the need for circulating piping; the heat exchanger and the crystallizer are combined into a single compact unit.
 The slurry pump is eliminated and replaced by a conventional fan.